pythonbyexample/PBE/tutorial/intro.rst

 One of the simplest games you can make (and also one of the oldest games known) is a race game where each player races along the track (or a playing board) and tries to reach the end before the other player.
-I will not make the complete game in this part but I'll make two racing tracks and demonstrate how playing pieces can be added and moved around.
+I will not make the complete game in this chapter; I'll simply make two racing tracks and demonstrate how playing pieces can be added and moved around.

-The general idea is that the racing track is a python list, each player is a different letter, and a blank space is shown as a dot.
-I'll need to have a function that prints out the `track` and one that moves a player to another spot:
+The general idea is that the racing track is a python list, the player is a represented by a the '@' character, and blank spaces are shown as dots.
+I'll need to have a function that prints out the `track` and one that moves the player to another spot:

 .. sourcecode:: python